Landish/getyourguide-challenge/README.md

 In approaching this challenge, I initially assumed it was a component of the activity services within the microservices architecture.
 However, as I wasn't familiar with Java Spring Boot, I decided to use NestJS for the backend aspect of this challenge.
-NestJS is recognized for its scalable and modular architecture, making it advantageous for both small and enterprise applications.

 In real-world 3-tier applications filtering, sorting and similar operations should be done on the Database/Server Layer.
 Filtering logic is implemented on backend in `nest-backend/src/activities/activities.service.ts` file.